The math behind building a 3-month emergency fund in 180 days is simple.

 Here are a few different options to consider:

 - Credit Card Debt – Find a card with 0% APR.
-I use and recommend the Chase Freedom Unlimited Card, which comes with a $150 bonus.
+I use and recommend the Chase Freedom Card, which comes with a $150 bonus and the ability to earn 5% cash back on rotating categories.

 - Personal Loans – You can look to consolidate any personal debt to one lower monthly payment with SoFi.